WonderlandEngine/wonderland-spatial-audio/README.md

    Only one listener component should be active at any given time.
 To achieve this, use the `vr-mode-active-switch` component.

+ ⚠️  The listener is necessary for spatial panning to work correctly in the `AudioManager` and `AudioSource`!

 ### Audio Sources

 Add an `audio-source` component to objects that should play sound.
 Set the `src`